-The Dean of the College of Social Sciences and Humanities is pleased to announce the 2014-15 CSSH Research Development Initiative, which will provide faculty members in the college with seed funding to help them develop proposals for more significant support from external sources.
-This program began in fall 2012 and has now supported more than two dozen CSSH faculty members.
+The Dean of the College of Social Sciences and Humanities is pleased to announce the 2016 CSSH Research Development Initiative, which will provide faculty members in the college with seed funding to help them develop proposals for more significant support from external sources.
+The program began in fall 2012 and has now supported more than three dozen CSSH faculty members

-To support early stage research that will lead to the development of proposals for external support by faculty from the College of Social Science and Humanities.
+To support early stage research that will lead to the development of proposals for external support by faculty from the College of Social Science and Humanities sometimes in partnership with faculty from other colleges.
 This external support may come in a wide variety of forms including grants, fellowships, research contracts, or research partnerships.

 All full-time tenured and tenure-track faculty from the CSSH are eligible to apply for these awards.
-Consortia comprised of faculty from CSSH and other colleges at Northeastern may also apply.
 Priority will be given to faculty who do not have research accounts of more than $5,000, or major external grants.

 Under this solicitation, allowable expenses include travel, the purchase of data or software, access fees to archives, and funding for graduate students as research assistants.
 In rare instances these funds may be used to purchase hardware if the hardware is necessary for the development of the full proposal.
 Neither faculty salary nor faculty course releases will be supported under this program.